 Advertising your application

-Your licence application must be advertised in a local newspaper that circulates locally to your proposed operating centre.
+Your Operator Licence application must be advertised in a local newspaper that circulates locally to your proposed operating centre.
 An operating centre is the place where you normally park your vehicles when they are not in use, (where you keep your vehicles over night).
 If your application is for several operating centres, you may have to advertise in several different newspapers to make sure you cover all the areas.

 The reason for advertising your application is that it gives anyone who owns or occupies a building or land in the area surrounding your proposed operating centre a chance to raise any concerns or make a representation against your application.
 I.e. noise by their home, etc.

 The advertisement placed must be big enough to be easily read and must appear at least once within the period of 21 days before to 21 days after you make your application.
 It must contain the exact wording as shown in the application form.
 We always recommend to place your advert in the local paper at the same time the application is submitted; this way you are within the 21 days stated.